tiendu/tiendu.github.io/src/content/blog/2026-06-17-farewell-to-bioinfo.md

 The truth is quieter than that.

-I think I have followed the field far enough to understand what it gave me, what it asks from people, and why I may not want to build the rest of my life inside it.

-Back in 2019, when I was looking at bioinformatics from Vietnam, the field felt almost imaginary.
+Back in 2019, when I first looked at bioinformatics from Vietnam, the field felt almost imaginary.

 There was interest.